Table of Contents

 Ordering your prescriptions from an illegitimate pharmacy can be dangerous.
 You may end up receiving a product that is not medicinal or that has been mixed with ingredients that are harmful to you.
 Furthermore, if the pharmacy is not trustworthy, your personal or banking information may be stolen.

 Don’t worry.
-There are plenty of reputable and trustworthy online pharmacies.
+There are plenty of reputable and trustworthy online pharmacies, and ordering prescription medications from Canada is getting more popular.
 There are regulatory agencies that regulate Canadian pharmacies to make sure that they are safe.
 These regulatory bodies are both national and provincial.
 Keep reading to learn more about the strict regulations that Canadian pharmacies, like My Drug Center, need to meet.

 The Canadian International Pharmacy Association (CIPA)

-CIPA pharmacies have served more than 10 million patients with a 100% safety record since its founding.
+Since its founding, CIPA pharmacies have served more than 10 million patients with a 100% safety record.
 In order to become a member of CIPA, Canadian pharmacies must meet strict safety standards of practice and pass frequent on-site inspections.

 All CIPA members must meet the following criteria: